-Cognitive Informatics (CI) is a master’s degree program at University of Economics, Prague at the Faculty of Informatics and Statistics.
+Cognitive Informatics (CI) is a master’s degree program at Prague University of Economics and Business at the Faculty of Informatics and Statistics.
 This multidisciplinary field deals with fundamental issues within computer science, software engineering, artificial intelligence, cybernetics, cognitive sciences, neuropsychology, philosophy, linguistics and life sciences included neuroscience.

 Main goal is to prepare interdisciplinarily educated experts, who can succeed in both administrative and economic management in a current rapidly globalizing information society.